 Overall conditions

 Otopeni centre operates in Otopeni, Ilfov County, near the largest airport in Romania, Henri Coanda Airport, which facilitates the operative return of foreigners to their countries of origin.
 The centre was established in 1999 and renovated in 2004-2005 with PHARE funds of €1,500,000, including Romania’s own contribution.[2]
 Otopeni centre has two buildings.
 In November 2020 renovation works started for one of the buildings of the detention centre, with AMIF funds.
 The building, which has around 60 places of accommodation, was renovated completely on the interior and exterior- the water pipes and tiles are changed, bathrooms are completely refurbished.
 Next to this building there is a small football field and a small park, which was also renovated.
 The renovations were finalized in August 2021.
 However, detainees were accommodated in building B starting from June 2021.
 The centre has a capacity of 114, with the possibility of extension to 132 places.
 The majority of the rooms have 4 beds each, but there are also rooms with 6 and 8 beds and one room with 12 beds.
-The representatives of Otopeni centre mentioned that a project to acquire bedding, mattresses, pillows, covers and others had been approved.
-Representatives of Otopeni centre stated that building A will also be renovated but they did not know the start date of the work.
+Representatives of Otopeni centre stated that building A had been renovated: walls were painted, a sanitary installation was repaired.
+Washing machines, refrigerators and ping pong tables were bought and they are in the process of changing the bedding, mattresses, pillows and covers.

 In Arad, in May 2021, the authorities started the construction of another facility, with a capacity of 240 places of accommodation, a sports field and leisure spaces.
 The construction of the facility is being funded by AMIF.
-The director stated that the construction works will be finalised in June-August 2022.
+The construction works will be finalised in the summer-autumn of 2023.

-In 2021, in Otopeni the highest number of detainees was 91 at the beginning of August.
-At the time of the author’s visit there were 57 foreigners detained.
+In 2022, in Otopeni the highest number of detainees was 54, as building A was closed and foreigners were ony accommodated in building B, which has a capacity of 54 places.
+At the time of the author’s visit there were 37 foreigners detained, including a woman from Cuba.

-During the visit carried out to Otopeni on 31 January 2022, the detention conditions in the building which was not under renovation were good.
+During the visit carried out to Otopeni on 21 March 2023, the detention conditions in the building which was not under renovation were good.
 The hallways and other shared spaces were clean.
 In the renovated building, the walls were already dirty and the old tiles had been kept.
 The dining room which is in the other building was also clean.
-The outside space had not been improved, apart from a few new benches.
-The JRS representative declared that the centre is clean and warm during the winter.
+The outside space had not been improved, the representatives of the centre said improvement works are foreseen in 2023.

 Each detainee has his or her own bed and there is generally sufficient space, except at times when the number of detainees was high and they had to place mattresses on the floor.
 Detainees are required to clean their own rooms and the common spaces in both centres.
 They receive cleaning products from IGI and CNRR, according to the directors of the centres.